eggertj12/ExquisiteEval/README.md

 Development build of package can be built and continuously run via `grunt serve` task which then watches for changes and livereloads browser window.

-Continuous testing can also be done with `karma start` command which will monitor changes to files and rerun tests when necessary
+Continuous testing can also be done with `karma start` command which will monitor changes to files and rerun tests when necessary.
+Code coverage report should be available under `coverage` folder in project root.

 ## Usage